Donate Now!

 Primary Care

 Having access to primary care is an essential part of staying healthy, and many residents will find themselves outside of their home communities during their training.
 We strongly encourage every resident to locate and establish themselves with a family physician.
 At the start of each academic year, we refresh our list of Northern physicians who have agreed to take on residents as patients.
-The list can be found within MyCurriculum under Resources or by request to the Wellness Program personnel.
+If you require a physician, please contact your Learner Affairs Officer, email pgewellness@nosm.ca or send a request through the NOSM U Well App.

 Accommodations

 NOSM University is committed to ensuring that residents with disabilities have equal opportunities to succeed in residency while upholding the high academic standards of our programs.
 Disabilities can include physical limitations, medical conditions, learning disorders and mental health disorders.
 The Academic Accommodations including in the Clinical Environment Policy can be found online at PGME Office Policies, Procedures & Forms website.
-If you are a resident with a disability who is in need of accommodations, please contact the Wellness Senior Learner Affairs Officer (LAO) for assistance.
+If you are a resident with a disability who is in need of accommodations, please get in touch with your LAO directly or the Accessibility Advisor, who can be reached via accessiblityadvisor@nosm.ca

 Direct Support